amihaylovaa/Elevation-service/README.md

-**Elevation service** is a REST-based web application written in Python and build with Flask which aggregates elevations extracted from three different Digital Elevation Model (DEM) files.
+**Elevation service** is a REST-based web application written in Python and build with Flask which provides elevations aggregated from three different Digital Elevation Model (DEM) files and calculated by a simple algorithm.

 The application receives a GPX file which describes either a linear route or a closed contour.